White House Tee Ball Initiative: About tee-ball

-Tee-ball is considered "the entry sport to baseball for young players", as it generally requires less skill than baseball.
+Tee-ball is considered "the entry sport to baseball and softball for young players", as it generally requires less skill than baseball.
 Tee-ball associations allow children between the ages of four and eight to play in their leagues.
 It is estimated that 2.2 million children play tee-ball.

 The principal difference between tee-ball and softball or baseball is that the child hits the ball off of a tee; the ball is not pitched.
 Thus, tee-ball allows a young child to learn the skills of batting, catching, running the bases, and throwing, while making it both easier to hit the ball and less likely for batters to be injured since they do not need to dodge wayward pitches.

 The capitalized, spaced spelling "Tee Ball" is actually a registered trademark in the US of one particular, church-affiliated organization since the 1970s, though the game goes back to at least the 1950s in various parts of the United States.